Get the Skills for a Business Career

-Student can develop their knowledge and understanding in the preparation and use of accounting information within a business organization.
+Students can develop their knowledge and understanding in the preparation and use of accounting information within a business organization.
 Students will develop the skills required to prepare basic financial and management accounting reports.
 In addition, students will also develop the skills, knowledge and understanding to interpret and use financial information for decision making.

 Students will develop skills in analyzing, summarizing, evaluating, and producing complex written business information.
 It also develops skills in presenting and responding to complex oral business information.

-The Unit can be taken as part of a Group Award or as a stand-alone unit for the purposes of continued professional development.
+The unit can be taken as part of a Group Award or as a stand-alone unit for the purposes of continued professional development.
 Work undertaken for the unit will be in a context appropriate to the learner’s Group Award or relevant to an individual’s vocational area/discipline.